-With a career commencing at the age of just 18, Brooke Fraser has clocked up a remarkable number of achievements, including over 16 Platinum Album sales discs and over 245,000 album sales in New Zealand alone and 700,000 worldwide, making her one of New Zealand’s most-loved artists of the past decade.
+With a career commencing at the age of just 18, Brooke Fraser has clocked up a remarkable number of achievements, including over 16 Platinum Album sales discs and over 245,000 album sales in New Zealand alone and 700,000 worldwide, making her one of New Zealand’s most-loved artists of the past two decades.

 Her 2003 debut album ‘What To Do With Daylight’ was an eight-times platinum success story in her native New Zealand that earned Brooke her first pair of New Zealand Music ‘Tui’ Awards and saw her share the stage with artists like David Bowie, opening on his New Zealand tour in 2004.

 The title track to her 2006 follow-up album ‘Albertine’ celebrated her passion for Africa while the songs spread further across the airwaves.
 Radio stations in Australia and America were in the thrall of ‘Shadowfeet.’
 An Editors Choice at iTunes in the US helped Albertine climb as high as #5 on the charts and the album clocked up five times platinum sales in New Zealand, matching her debut effort’s gold sales in Australia.
 With the album title track winning New Zealand’s prestigious songwriting award, the APRA Silver Scroll and a further three Tui’s at the NZ Music Awards.